 - Dizzee Rascal's debut album, Boy in da Corner, popularized grime, a fusion genre mixing rap with electronic music.

 - Nitzer Ebb combined many of the particulars of early EBM bands and brought all the elements together for the sound that most EBM bands afterward would follow.
 Front 242 created the name EBM, and DAF (or perhaps Kraftwerk) had many of the elements of the sound, but Nitzer Ebb would be the model for the future.

-- It's unclear whether or not Advanced Dungeons & Dragons ** was the first to present an alignment alignment system beyond good/neutral/evil, but it was definitely the most prominent, and its nine-point alignment system comprises all of the Character Alignment tropes today.
+- It's unclear whether or not Advanced Dungeons & Dragons was the first to present an alignment system beyond good/neutral/evilnote , but it was definitely the most prominent, and its nine-point alignment system comprises all of the Character Alignment tropes today.
 Ironically, the most recent version of the game has done away with the alignment system, for the most part.

-- The Order Versus Chaos aspect was borrowed from Michael Moorcock, for what that's worth.
+- The Order Versus Chaos aspect was borrowed from Michael Moorcock and Poul Anderson, for what that's worth.

 - Original D&D only used Law/Neutral/Chaos.
 Later in the Strategic Review (the forerunning of Dragon) Gygax penned an article with five alignments: Neutral plus the four pairs using Good/Evil crossed with Law/Chaos.
 This version was used in Holmes's Blue Book Basic D&D. Soon after the AD&D PHB had the nine-fold system.

-- Also The book also broke all the Bugs into casts of Worker and Warrior bugs, all directed by a special hierarchy of subterranean Brain Bugs.
+- Also the book also broke all the Bugs into castes of Worker and Warrior bugs, all directed by a special hierarchy of subterranean Brain Bugs.